smguilia/overview-1/shared-responsibility.md

 {:tip: .tip}
 {:note: .note}

-# Shared responsibilities for using {{site.data.keyword.cloud_notm}} offerings
+# Shared responsibilities for using {{site.data.keyword.cloud_notm}} products
 {: #shared-responsibilities}

-In {{site.data.keyword.cloud}}, as is the case for other cloud service providers, the responsibilities for managing the lifecycle of, operating, and securing offerings are shared between {{site.data.keyword.IBM}} and the customer.
+In {{site.data.keyword.cloud}}, as is the case for other cloud service providers, the responsibilities for managing the lifecycle of, operating, and securing products are shared between {{site.data.keyword.IBM}} and the customer.

-The responsibility of completing the following types of tasks on various offerings can be exclusive to {{site.data.keyword.IBM_notm}}, the customer, or shared between the two.
-The tasks for each type of offering are grouped in the following categories:
+The responsibility of completing the following types of tasks on various products can be exclusive to {{site.data.keyword.IBM_notm}}, the customer, or shared between the two.
+The tasks for each type of product are grouped in the following categories:

 * Incident and operations management: Includes tasks such as monitoring, event management, high availability, problem determination, recovery, and full state backup and recovery.
 * Change management: Includes tasks such as deployment, configuration, upgrades, patching, configuration changes, and deletion.